Westminster City Council Adult Social Care

 - other local authorities (Children and Adults Social Care and Education departments)

-Information may be shared with Health partners using the Whole Systems Integrated Care Record (WSIC), visit the NHS North West London website to find out more.
+Information may be shared with Health partners using the Whole Systems Integrated Care Record (WSIC), visit the NHS North West London ICS website to find out more.

 We will only share your information with internal departments and other service providers, contractors and/or partner bodies where it is necessary: